 One possibility is 33 U.S.C.
 2293.
 This law allows for the termination or deferment of Department of the Army civil works projects deemed unessential to the national defense – like maintaining waterways, floodplains, and dams.
 Both the money and the personnel then can be used for other construction projects necessary to the national defense.
 The most recent relevant appropriations bill to be passed shows that the Department of the Army was granted $6,998,500,000 for its civil works program.
 However, 33 U.S.C.
 2293 allows only unobligated funds to be diverted, so there might not be enough money left to make it happen.

 If the president takes this route, he’ll likely use the same humanitarian crisis explanation from his speech to justify it.

 The same bill grants the Department of Defense a total of $7,596,733,000 for construction purposes.
 According to 10 U.S.C.
 2808, after either a declaration of war or national emergency, the Secretary of Defense can begin military construction projects using any of these funds that remain – including those allocated for housing.

 Trump could potentially work the “threat to national security” angle to justify this route.

 There are almost certainly other possibilities, but the issues that could crop up are whether they apply to the National Emergencies Act, whether the president can show their relevance to the emergency of border security in some way, and how much money is left in each.

 Regardless of what law he chooses to justify the wall – if he actually chooses to invoke emergency powers, which he very well might not – the president will invariably face legal challenges.
-If Donald Trump spat out a window, someone would try to sue him – so you can bet any decision to circumvent Congress will not go unchallenged.We value your comments!
-Please weigh in on our comment section below.
+If Donald Trump spat out a window, someone would try to sue him – so you can bet any decision to circumvent Congress will not go unchallenged.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com